anuptiwari17/Glint/README.md

 # 🔦 Glint - A Simple Postman-like API Tester

 **Glint** is a minimal, fast, and beginner-friendly API testing tool built using the **MERN stack**.
 It allows you to send and test HTTP requests (GET, POST, PUT, DELETE, etc.) with a clean interface, response viewer, and auto-saved history — all without login or authentication.
+It also includes an **AI-powered assistant** that provides helpful suggestions when errors occur in your API requests.

 ---